 No. CHOP is committed to assisting children and families.
 As a service to community members, the Department of Family Health Coverage Programs will assist any child or adult who needs help applying for public health insurance.
 Please call the office so a Family Health Coverage coordinator can help you apply.

-Our Pre-Visit Office and Financial Counseling Hotline can help address your insurance and billing questions prior to your outpatient visit.
+Our Pre-Visit Office and Financial Counseling Hotline can help address your insurance and billing questions before your outpatient visit.

 Call 1-800-664-7855 or 215-590-3954 to reach a financial counselor.